 - Versatility: Matzo ball soup can be customized to suit individual tastes and preferences.
 Some people prefer a clear broth, while others like a thicker, creamier soup.
 These gluten free matzo balls are made to go in my Grandma's Homemade Chicken Soup.

-If you love chicken soup, you will want to check out all of my popular gluten free chicken recipes!
+If you love chicken soup, you will want to check out my popular gluten free chicken recipes!
 There is soup for everyone!

-Are you ready to try making this gluten free matzo ball soup from scratch?
+Are you ready to make this gluten-free matzo ball soup from scratch?

 Ingredient Notes: